RobbieTheWagner/weather-app/README.md

 It uses AngularJS, Angular-UI Bootstrap, Twitter Bootstrap 3, bower, jQuery, Font Awesome, and Weather Icons.
 It also makes use of ngAnimate.

+All weather data is retrieved from openweathermap.org using their API, and is consumed by the application using Angular's $http.get, and parsing the JSON that is returned.

 To run the app, you must have node installed on your machine.
 Then clone the repo to your machine.

 Steps to run: